krishnendu-2003/QuestLearn/README.md

 ## Smart Contract ABI

 Ensure that the ABI is correctly configured in your frontend application.
+Example ABI is available in src/abi/RewardContract.json.
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.